XeroAPI/Xero-CFML/README.md

 Xero-CFML
 =========

-CFML wrapper for Xero API - use with ColdFusion and Railo application servers.
+CFML wrapper for Xero API - use with CFML application servers.

 * [Things to note] (#things-to-note)